Victxrlarixs/OpenBSD/README.md

 ![OpenBSD](https://www.openbsd.org/art/puffy/puflogh800X199.gif)

 ```
-<p><center>This project was developed in order to help the community of users who wish to run OpenBSD.
+This project was developed in order to help the community of users who wish to run OpenBSD.
 Provide them with a series of service configuration files, guides for novices and more.
-It is oriented and tested only in version 6.4 of the system.<p><center>
+It is oriented and tested only in version 6.4 of the system.
 ```
 _ _ _
 ##  Content